gajus/eslint-plugin-jsdoc/README.md

 also supply an object with `context` (in place of the string) and one of two
 properties:

-1. For `require-jsdoc`, there is also a `inlineCommentBlock` property.
+1. For `require-jsdoc`, there is also an `inlineCommentBlock` property.
 See that rule for details.
 1. For `no-missing-syntax` and `no-restricted-syntax`, there is also a `message` property which allows customization of the message to be shown